firasAltayeb/mini-flutter-projects/README.md

   </tr>
 </table>

-## Food Boxes (still in development)
+## Food Boxes

-This project aims to be a food delivery app with a twist.
-This project incorporates Firebase authentication, secure API key storage with [envied](https://pub.dev/packages/envied), data preservation using Hive and adaptable design.
+With this app, restaurants can indicate the date and size of food boxes they are available to give away for charity.
+Registered users can view the restaurant data through a calendar and place an order for the food boxes they want.
+This project incorporates Firebase Authentication, Cloud Firestore, Riverpod, and an adaptable design.

 <table>
   <tr>